zitelog/fit/README.md

 * Qt as graphical user interface
 * Pyshark (wrapper for Tshark) which a sniffer (similar to Sun's snoop or tcpdump)
 * OpenVC and Pyautogui for screen capture
+* MrSign to signature mechanism

 ## Prerequisites
 Make sure you have installed all of the following prerequisites on your development machine:
 * Wireshark - [Download & Install Wireshark](https://www.wireshark.org/download/).
 Network traffic analyzer, or "sniffer", for Linux, macOS, *BSD and other Unix and Unix-like operating systems and for Windows.
+* MrSign - [Download & Compile MrSing](https://github.com/zitelog/mrsign).
+Generate and verify a signature by of the contents of a directory.

 ## Downloading FIT
 There are two ways you can get the FIT: